Fathers & Sons // The Patrol Series

 Phone + Power Bank

 Not required.
-There is little to no cell service in the valley — standard calls and texts won't work.
+Cell service is light and sporadic in the valley.
 But a phone is still useful for photos and as a backup trail map if you choose.
 Bring a small power bank if you want to keep it charged.

 Knife / Multitool